Safety Tips: Basketball

 Indoor ball presents its own hazards in the form of walls and bleachers, and players are bound to collide going after loose balls and rebounds wherever they play.

 - Basketball sneakers.
 The right shoe can go a long way toward reducing ankle, foot, and leg injuries.
 For added ankle support, some players choose to play in high-top sneakers, but low-rise shoes will suffice.
 All basketball shoes should have a sturdy, non-skid sole and should be the right size and securely laced at all times while playing.
-Never play basketball in open-toed shoes, clogs, or heels (it sounds ridiculous, but it's been known to happen).
+Kids should never play basketball in open-toed shoes, clogs, or heels (it sounds ridiculous, but it's been known to happen).

 - Other gear.
 Players who wear glasses, and many who wear contacts, will want to use protective eyewear made of shatterproof plastic.
-Players with prior injuries can benefit from fitted knee, ankle, or wrist braces to support their joints while playing.
+Kids with prior injuries can benefit from fitted knee, ankle, or wrist braces to support their joints while playing.

 Where to Play